1. Introduction

 2.2.
 BIM (3D, 4D, 5D)

-Building Information Modelling (BIM) is used as a 3D platform for central integrated design, modelling, planning and collaboration.
-3D BIM provides all stakeholders with a digital representation of a building’s characteristics through the design and construction phase of the project.
+Building Information Modelling (BIM) is a 3D platform for central integrated design, modelling, planning, and collaboration.
+3D BIM provides all stakeholders with a digital representation of a building’s characteristics during the design and construction phase of the project.

 EPCM has created a task team to develop the concept of 5D (BIM), used in the building construction industry, and apply it in the construction of process plants.
-A 3D geometric model is commonly used to produce isometric drawings for the construction of process plants and is currently been used extensively in the business.
-With 5D, the 3D model is linked to the construction schedule (4D) and further to the cost estimating model (5D).
-A test program is currently been executed for a large coal mining company in South Africa and the application of this has been proposed in a number of projects that the company has been awarded.
+A 3D geometric model is commonly used to produce isometric drawings for constructing process plants and is currently used extensively in the business.
+With 5D, the 3D model is linked to the construction schedule (4D) and the cost-estimating model (5D).
+A test program is currently being executed for a large coal mining company in South Africa, and the application of this has been proposed in several projects for which the company has been awarded.

-This approach is combined with laser scanning to generate the 3D model of the existing facility and the model of the new installations are overlaid by engineering teams.
+This approach is combined with laser scanning to generate the 3D model of the existing facility, which engineering teams then overlay with the model of the new installations.

-5D building modelling streamlines the planning and budgeting process, simulating construction and cash flow, and generating material lists automatically to assist further with payment schedules, and just-in-time procurement.
-A 5D building model indicates materials use, equipment installation and expenses with a high degree of accuracy and can be adapted if the construction schedule changes, to predict new cashflows and procurement schedule impact efficient and with much less effort than traditional manual methods.
+5D building modelling streamlines the planning and budgeting process, simulating construction and cash flow and generating material lists automatically to assist further with payment schedules and just-in-time procurement.
+A 5D building model indicates materials use, equipment installation, and expenses with a high degree of accuracy.
+It can be adapted if the construction schedule changes to predict new cash flows and procurement schedule impact efficiently and with much less effort than traditional manual methods.

-There are opportunities to develop the model further to as-build status and hand it over to the client for usage for asset management and maintenance (6D).
-With the availability of 3D laser scanning equipment, the cost of as-building of facilities is significantly reduced.
+There are opportunities to develop the model further to as-built status and hand it over to the client for use in asset management and maintenance (6D).
+The availability of 3D laser scanning equipment significantly reduces the cost of as-building facilities.

-With the model in the as-built format, this could assist the client with future modifications, hazard assessment, operator training and production simulations.
-Such a life-cycle BIM can produce a continuous build-up of knowledge, by enabling a seamless flow of information across different construction and operation phases and stakeholders.
-Refer to Exhibit 2 for the life cycle of BIM with several important opportunities in the building construction industry that can be also applied to process plant construction projects.
+The model in the as-built format could assist the client with future modifications, hazard assessment, operator training and production simulations.
+Such a life-cycle BIM can produce a continuous build-up of knowledge by enabling a seamless flow of information across different construction and operation phases and stakeholders.
+Refer to Exhibit 2 for the life cycle of BIM, which includes several important opportunities in the building construction industry that can also be applied to process plant construction projects.

-By integrating the value chain further to include the operator and distributor, the data could even be more powerfully applied in increasing the operating efficiency of the total value chain through the total life cycle of the project up to decommissioning, demolishing and reinstatement.
+By integrating the value chain further to include the operator and distributor, the data could be even more powerfully applied to increase the operating efficiency of the total value chain through the project’s total life cycle, including decommissioning, demolishing, and reinstatement.

-During the conceptual and design phase of the projects, EPCM uses 3D laser scanning and 3D cameras to produce the as-built status of the asset profile upfront.
-This increased confidence in the design and facilitates the execution of the project.
-Many of the company’s projects are in remote areas in Africa including high-risk countries and by utilising this technology the exposure risk of the team, as well as the cost of time and travel to these remote areas, is significantly reduced.
-Therefore, the engineering teams can do a site visit by utilising virtual reality.
+During the conceptual and design phases of the projects, EPCM uses 3D laser scanning and 3D cameras to produce the as-built status of the asset profile upfront.
+This increased confidence in the design and facilitated the execution of the project.
+Many of the company’s projects are in remote areas in Africa, including high-risk countries, and by utilising this technology, the exposure risk of the team, as well as the cost of time and travel to these remote areas, is significantly reduced.
+Therefore, the engineering teams can visit the site by utilising virtual reality.
 This ensures that all the design engineers are familiar with the existing facilities.
-Due to the nature of projects, engineering design teams are often located in different locations, this technology will facilitate collaborations across these different geographies.
-During different stages of the designs, augmented reality helps to engage and aligns stakeholders during design reviews and indicating progress throughout the project’s life cycle.
+Due to the nature of projects, engineering design teams are often located in different locations; this technology will facilitate collaborations across these different geographies.
+During different stages of the designs, augmented reality helps to engage and align stakeholders during design reviews and indicates progress throughout the project’s life cycle.
 This technology can help to identify interdependencies and clashes during the design and engineering stages and enable a virtual experience of the facility even in the early design phase.
 Virtual-reality safety walk-throughs, for example, can be used to assess potential hazards.

-The virtual reality usage in the company can be further expanded to give real-time information to the head-office where the project management and the discipline engineers are located.
-This can, for example, allows a project manager to visit the site remotely using headgear and a drone equipped with a high-resolution camera.
-This will save on travelling cost and time, increase the efficiency of progress tracking, resulting in quicker and more efficient response to technical queries, potentially reduce the impact of design changes, increase access to information and the efficiency of communication with the head office.
+The company’s virtual reality usage can be expanded to give real-time information to the head office, where the project management and discipline engineers are.
+This can, for example, allow a project manager to visit the site remotely using headgear and a drone equipped with a high-resolution camera.
+This will save on travel costs and time, increase the efficiency of progress tracking, resulting in quicker and more efficient responses to technical queries, potentially reduce the impact of design changes, and increase access to information and communication efficiency with the head office.
 This can be further enhanced by exploiting mobile connectivity and augmented reality to engage in real-time communication and accurate on-site information.

-An application of augmented reality could also be explored where an enhanced reality headgear is worn that overlays new designs and technical information as the user looks at existing facilities.
-In other words, the 3D model of the project developed during the design phase is overlaid on the actual site which makes it easier to visualize progress and discuss engineering decisions.
+An augmented reality application could also be explored where an enhanced reality headgear overlaps new designs and technical information as the user looks at existing facilities.
+In other words, the 3D model of the project developed during the design phase is overlaid on the actual site, making it easier to visualize progress and discuss engineering decisions.
 The current cost of this technology is currently exceeding the benefit gained from implementing the technology, however, if this becomes more cost-effective it could be further explored.

-Challenges experienced by the company were identified and emerging technologies were proposed to address these problems.
-The paragraphs below explain the problems and potential solutions posed by the use of emerging technologies.
+The company identified challenges, and emerging technologies were proposed to address these problems.
+The paragraphs below explain the problems and potential solutions posed by using emerging technologies.

-Engineering and consulting industry is widely dispersed and fragmented.
-Frequent communication and alignment due to inter-dependencies on the different stakeholders are important.
-Seemingly minor modification to a materials order could, for example, have major time and cost implications if made late in the project phase.
-The benefit of digital collaboration to exchange information online is obvious throughout all project phases.
+The engineering and consulting industry is widely dispersed and fragmented.
+Frequent communication and alignment due to interdependencies among the different stakeholders are important.
+Seemingly minor modifications to a materials order could, for example, have major time and cost implications if made late in the project phase.
+The benefit of digital collaboration in exchanging information online is obvious throughout all project phases.

 Due to the complex construction design, scheduling, procurement and execution strategies, there is much benefit in applying technologies to interconnect and streamline the interaction and communication between the different parties.
-Cloud-based collaboration technologies is already implemented in the company in terms of document sharing, online video meetings as well as document control on a cloud accessible for a controlled group of people for both internal and external reviews and issues.
+Cloud-based collaboration technologies have already been implemented in the company in terms of document sharing, online video meetings, and document control on a cloud accessible to a controlled group of people for both internal and external reviews and issues.

 Virtual reality technologies can further be utilised for increased collaboration and alignment by utilising, for example, real-time drone or 3D camera data and virtual reality headgear between different stakeholders in different geographic locations.

-Head-office integration: Head-office with functions such as engineering, accounting, finance, and human resources, should integrate across different project sites to access and exploit valuable project data on costs, decisions, resources and schedules.
+Head-office integration: Head-office functions such as engineering, accounting, finance, and human resources should be integrated across different project sites to access and exploit valuable project data on costs, decisions, resources, and schedules.
 Systems could give foremen and other staff members immediate access to real-time head-office data.
 Some tools, for instance, could allow sub-contractors to see which change orders have been approved, including those for which they have not provided payment.
-This increase collaboration across a larger part of the value chain, sharing information for better decision making.
+This increases collaboration across a larger part of the value chain, sharing information for better decision-making.

-Document management:.
-Document management systems are used by engineering and construction companies to upload documents, track changes to them, and record all decisions made about their content.
-In future, block-chain technologies could be used for controlling of legal contractual and design documents.
+Document management: Engineering and construction companies use document management systems to upload documents, track changes, and record all decisions about their content.
+In the future, blockchain technologies could be used to control legal, contractual, and design documents.

-Contract management: Workers can use artificial intelligence technology to update contract-compliance checklists or collect information about client and contractor communications that occur when contract terms are renegotiated.
+Contract management: Workers can use artificial intelligence technology to update contract-compliance checklists or collect client and contractor communications information when contract terms are renegotiated.
 This technology can also be utilised for automatic change management on projects.

-BIM can contribute to creating a level playing field by providing a neutral and unbiased view to improving dispute resolution.
+BIM can create a level playing field by providing a neutral and unbiased view to improving dispute resolution.

 3.2.
 Emerging Technologies at EPCM: Project Monitoring

-Projects Monitoring mainly consists of manual processes, which comes at a high cost and low efficiencies.
+Project monitoring mainly consists of manual processes, which come at a high cost and low efficiency.
 Internet of Things can create value by collecting, communicating, coordinating and leveraging data from connected devices.
 This could be utilised to monitor construction progress, performance and productivity, inventory and asset management, safety and quality control.
-Drones and embedded sensors can be utilised to enable real-time communication and to track people, machines, components and the construction process itself.
+Drones and embedded sensors can enable real-time communication and track people, machines, components and the construction process.

-Progress Monitoring: Drones can generate 3D footage of construction sites continuously that can be compared against construction drawings and previous images in order to measure progress and identify areas in need of action.
+Progress Monitoring: Drones can continuously generate 3D footage of construction sites, which can be compared against construction drawings and previous images to measure progress and identify areas that need action.

 Field productivity: Crew deployment can be tracked in real-time, including the number of active working hours for each team member.
-For instance, GPS data from wearable devices could be used to track employees, or construction personnel can record data about their activities, location and hours into mobile devices.
-This can assist companies to manage project staffing across skilled trades or to monitor on-site productivity at the trade or worker level.
-Another example is where field-data-collection sensors could automatically connect to cost systems to provide real-time visibility into productivity which will allow managers to make immediate adjustments if required.
+For instance, GPS data from wearable devices could be used to track employees, or construction personnel can record data about their activities, location, and hours on mobile devices.
+This can assist companies in managing project staffing across skilled trades or monitoring on-site productivity at the trade or worker level.
+Another example is where field-data-collection sensors could automatically connect to cost systems to provide real-time productivity visibility, allowing managers to make immediate adjustments if required.

 Performance management: With real-time sensors and drone data, managers can update and immediately share information (including workforce data collected by wearables) in the field, particularly during the crucial preconstruction and construction phases.
-Performance dashboards can automatically import field data that will simplify the process of collecting information.
+Performance dashboards can automatically import field data, simplifying the collection process.

 Safety monitoring: Safety is always a major concern for engineering and construction companies.
-Safety incidents can be reported and tracked across job sites, managers can also distribute safety alerts and tips to the entire workforce.
-Predictive data analytics could be utilised to identify safety risks with potential mitigation used on past projects.
+Safety incidents can be reported and tracked across job sites, and managers can distribute safety alerts and tips to the entire workforce.
+Predictive data analytics could identify safety risks with potential mitigation used on past projects.

-Quality control: Remote sites can be inspected by utilising real-time drone and 3D camera data to update and track punch lists in real time.
+Quality control: Remote sites can be inspected using real-time drone and 3D camera data to update and track punch lists.
 The use of GPS during projects, particularly those related to transportation, has already increased the accuracy of project specifications.
 This, in turn, increases efficiency and accuracy during on-site execution.
-In the future, autonomous quality-control systems can be created by combining new technologies and artificial intelligence with other tools, including GPS and building-information modelling (BIM).
+In the future, autonomous quality-control systems can be created by combining new technologies and artificial intelligence with other tools, including GPS and building information modelling (BIM).

 3.3.
 Exploring Alternative Usage of Existing Company Data

-The company has access to a vast amount of data on previous projects executed and need to evaluate how this data could be utilised going forward, as well as what additional data could be captured on future projects.
+The company has access to a vast amount of data on previous projects executed.
+It needs to evaluate how this data could be utilised going forward and what additional data could be captured on future projects.
 This data includes site photos, 3D models, project cost estimates and schedules, design data, vendor information, quality documents and progress reports in different formats and cannot be easily utilised using existing technologies.
-Currently, the project team members search for similar projects based on their own and team members experience and reference these projects for go-buy documentation in an effort to reduce time and increase the quality of the designs.
-With the use of big data and analytics, algorithms can generate new insights from the large data pools created both on construction projects and during the operations phase of existing assets.
+Currently, the project team members search for similar projects based on their own and team members’ experience and reference these projects for go-buy documentation to reduce time and increase the quality of the designs.
+With big data and analytics, algorithms can generate new insights from the large data pools created on construction projects and during the operations phase of existing assets.

 3.4.
 Improve the Construction Value Chain

-The performance of engineering and construction companies is depended on the performance of all the stakeholders in the construction value chain and throughout a project’s life cycle.
-Companies, therefore, need to enhance coordination and cooperation across the value chain, and jointly define standards and agree on common goals.
+The performance of engineering and construction companies depends on the performance of all the stakeholders in the construction value chain and throughout a project’s life cycle.
+Companies, therefore, need to enhance coordination and cooperation across the value chain, jointly define standards, and agree on common goals.

-On a project basis, big data and predictive data analysis could be utilised to share information between the different stakeholders along the value chain.
-Data can be collected by security cameras, 3D laser scans and models, schedules, drone data, recorded data from meetings, procurement and supplier information etc.
+Big data and predictive data analysis could be utilised on a project basis to share information between the different stakeholders along the value chain.
+Security cameras, 3D laser scans and models, schedules, drone data, recorded data from meetings, procurement and supplier information, etc, can collect data.

-Constraints in implementing these technologies are mostly related to high costs, skills, cybersecurity, regulations and compatibility with legacy systems.
-These are discussed on a high level below with potential recommendations that could improve successful implementation of the technology.
+Constraints in implementing these technologies are mostly related to high costs, skills, cybersecurity, regulations, and compatibility with legacy systems.
+The following are discussed at a high level, with potential recommendations that could improve the technology’s successful implementation.

-Costs: With the increased adoption of emerging technologies, the cost of these technologies reduce significantly.
-Companies should investigate and monitor the development of these new technologies until these technologies are feasible to implement on a larger scale.
-This monitoring could include pilot tests on projects to measure the actual cost savings, compared to the cost to implement the technology.
-An informed decision could be made on the feasibility of implementation of the technology.
+Costs: With the increased adoption of emerging technologies, the cost of these technologies has reduced significantly.
+Companies should investigate and monitor the development of these new technologies until they are feasible to implement on a larger scale.
+This monitoring could include pilot tests on projects to measure the actual cost savings compared to the cost of implementing the technology.
+An informed decision could be made on the feasibility of implementing the technology.

-Skills: Due to the skills shortage in emerging technologies, companies are mostly dependent on 3rd parties to develop and assist with the implementation and integration of technologies in their companies.
-Companies can create a centre of excellence to focus on the digital transformation of the way they execute projects.
-Within these departments, the required skills can be imported, or developed in-house based on the digital transformation strategy of the company.
+Skills: Due to the skills shortage in emerging technologies, companies mostly depend on 3rd parties to develop and assist with implementing and integrating technologies in their companies.
+Companies can create a centre of excellence to focus on the digital transformation of how they execute projects.
+Within these departments, the required skills can be imported or developed in-house based on the company’s digital transformation strategy.

 Cybersecurity: This should be evaluated on a technology-specific basis.
-Cybersecurity engineers must be alert and carry out frequent threat analysis and risk assessments.
-By using tools such as Artificial Intelligence (AI) and Machine Learning, companies can predict and protect from cyber-attacks more effectively.
+Cybersecurity engineers must be alert and conduct frequent threat analysis and risk assessments.
+By using tools such as Artificial Intelligence (AI) and Machine Learning, companies can more effectively predict and protect against cyberattacks.

-Lack of compatibility with legacy systems: New technologies deliver the greatest value when they seamlessly integrate with existing enterprise systems.
+Lack of compatibility with legacy systems: New technologies deliver the greatest value when seamlessly integrating with existing enterprise systems.
 This integration should be carefully evaluated before and during the implementation of new technologies.

 5. Conclusion

-Although EPCM has started to implement some emerging technologies on projects, there is still much to do to extend the application of these technologies, as well as test other technologies on projects.
-Tedious and time-consuming tasks can be automated, logistical issues can be reduced with data and connectivity and information sharing across the whole construction value chain assisting with overall efficiencies of the total value chain.
-This will result in critical resources to focus on key technical decisions, delivering best solutions, making informed decisions and increased efficiencies, while technology assumes responsibility for the rest of the integration, information sharing, procurement and construction management process.
+Although EPCM has started to implement some emerging technologies on projects, there is still much to do to extend the application of these technologies and test other technologies on projects.
+Tedious and time-consuming tasks can be automated, and logistical issues can be reduced with data and connectivity and information sharing across the whole construction value chain, assisting with overall efficiencies.
+This will result in critical resources focusing on key technical decisions, delivering the best solutions, making informed decisions, and increasing efficiencies.
+At the same time, technology assumes responsibility for the rest of the integration, information sharing, procurement and construction management process.

 Exhibits